Reunification Plan

 There are three very important things for parents/guardians to remember:

-1. Parents/guardians will be required to show picture identification in order to pick up their student;
+2. Parents/guardians will be required to show picture identification to pick up their student.

-2. Students will not be released to a person unless that person is listed as a “Parent/Guardian” or an “Emergency Contact” in PowerSchool; and
+3. Students will not be released to a person unless that person is listed as a “Parent/Guardian” or an “Emergency Contact” in PowerSchool.

 If a parent/guardian cannot immediately pick up their student

-If a guardian cannot go to the Reunification Site, their student will only be released to individuals previously identified as emergency contacts.
-If an emergency contact has not been designated, students will be held until their guardian can arrive at the Reunification Site.
+If a guardian cannot go to the Reunification Site, their student will be released to individuals previously identified as emergency contacts.
+If an emergency contact has not been designated, staff will attempt to coordinate for other arrangements for the release of the student.

 Responding to media requests

-Members of the media may be at the Reunification Site and will be directed to a ‘media corral’ away from where students and guardians are reuniting.
+Members of the media may be at the Reunification Site and will be directed to a ‘media area’ away from where students and guardians are reuniting.
 However, some reporters may approach you for an interview.
-You are within your rights to participate in an interview, but are under no obligation to do so.
+You are within your rights to not participate in an interview if you so wish.

 On-Campus Reunification